Copenhagen · Operators

 • FDA pathway dominating biotech and medtech materials.
 The regulatory section runs ahead of the commercial section, and the US clinical buyer does not reach the category claim before the deck ends.

 • Foundation-led capital structures left unexplained on the surface.
-Novo Foundation, Lundbeck Foundation, and comparable structures are unfamiliar facts to a US institutional co-investor, and the absence of a clear surface-level explanation reads as opacity.
+Novo Foundation, Lundbeck Foundation, and comparable structures are unfamiliar facts to a US institutional co-investor, and the absence of a clear surface-level explanation lands as opacity.

 The company is not the problem.
 The leader is not the problem.
-The US-facing frame is, and the frame is fixable.
+The US buyer path is, and the buyer path can be fixed.

 The fix sequence